Sphereon-Opensource/did-uni-client/README.md

 //
-// Use it together with other drivers:
+// Example 3: Use it together with other drivers:
 //

 // 2 other drivers
 ethrResolver = ethr.getResolver();
 webResolver = web.getResolver();

-// 2 times the uni-driver but for different methods btcrResolver = getResolver('btcr');
+// 2 times the uni-driver but for different DID-methods btcrResolver = getResolver('btcr');
 eosUniResolver = getResolver('eosio');